DocsReleasesCommunityGuidesBlog

 $ kraft run -p 8080:80 unikraft.org/nginx:latest

-Attach the unikernel to an existing network kraft0 backed by the bridge driver:
+Attach the unikernel to an existing network kraft0:

 Run a Linux userspace binary in POSIX-/binary-compatibility mode: